lalananya/obscureBST/Readme.md

     still would want the tree to be balanced

 2. Splay Tree
+   Organisation of the tree on basis of frequently accessed / inserted elements become closer to the root node

+   **As rotations are already cleared**
+   Generally in splay structure, rotations can be multiple, left, right, double left, double right, left right, right left Insertion :

 3. Red Black Tree

 4. AA Tree

 5. Treaps